sqz269/tlmc-etl/STEPS.md

 This section details the process of extracting .rar files contained in the TLMC (Touhou Lossless Music Collection) directory.
 Before processing the files, they must be extracted.

-In addition to extracting files, the script will also generate a snapshot of the file system before and after the extraction with each file's hash for updating TLMC versions.

 - The script will calculate hash for all the `.rar` file and it's relative path from the TLMC root as it's key
 - The script will then extract the `.rar` files
 - Then, will all `.rar` files extracted, the script will then go through and generate hashes for all files and each file.